-The Personnel Costs (salaries, wages and employee benefits) in the adopted 2015-16 Budget Year will equal approximately 70% of the General Fund (Operating Budget) net of Operating Transfers.
+The Personnel Costs (salaries, wages and employee benefits) in the proposed 2016-17 Budget Year will equal approximately 70% of the General Fund (Operating Budget) net of Operating Transfers.
 This budget will sustain the current level of municipal services to the City of College Park.

-The total personnel count for the overall budget program (All Funds) for the adopted FY 2015-16 is 453 positions; 4 positions more than the Amended FY 2014-2015 budget.
-For the General Fund Budget, the total personnel count is 321 positions and reflects no change in positions from FY 2014-15.
-For the Other Funds Budget, the total personnel count is 132 positions: a change of 4 positions from FY 2014-15.
+The total personnel count for the overall budget program (All Funds) for the proposed FY 2016-2017 is 453 positions.
+For the General Fund Budget, the total personnel count is 321 positions and reflects no change in personnel count from FY 2015-16.
+For the Other Funds Budget the total personnel count is 132 positions.

-The city's recommended pension contribution will decrease from 22.54% to 20.93% based on the results of the most recent Georgia Municipal Association actuarial computation.
-For FY 2015-16, the City will continue its Healthy City Initiative Program for City employees.
+The city's recommended pension contribution will decrease from 20.93% to 18.67% based on the results of the most recent Georgia Municipal Association actuarial computation.
+For FY 2016-2017, the City will continue its Healthy City Initiative Program for City employees.